nuodb/nuodb-python/SQL_Protocol.md

 Field Header | Field Type & Format
 ------------ | --------------------
-73-76        | An opaque value where the first 1 to 4 bytes (respectively) encode an integer that is the number of bytes that follow as the value
+73 - 76      | An opaque value where the first 1 to 4 bytes (respectively) encode an integer that is the number of bytes that follow as the value
-150-189      | An opaque value of length 0 to 39 bytes (respectively)
+149 - 188    | An opaque value of length 0 to 39 bytes (respectively)
-190          | An opaque value of length 39 bytes (constant for the longest known-length opaque value)

 #### BLOB/CLOB Types

 Field Header | Field Type & Format
 ------------ | --------------------
-191-195      | A BLOB (Binary Large OBject) value where the first 0 to 4 bytes (respectively) encode an integer that is the number of bytes that follow as the binary value
+189 - 193    | A BLOB (Binary Large OBject) value where the first 0 to 4 bytes (respectively) encode an integer that is the number of bytes that follow as the binary value
-196 - 200    | A CLOB (Character Large OBject) value where the first 0 to 4 bytes (respectively) encode an integer that is the number of bytes that follow as the character string
+194 - 198    | A CLOB (Character Large OBject) value where the first 0 to 4 bytes (respectively) encode an integer that is the number of bytes that follow as the character string

 #### Time Types

 Field Header | Field Type & Format
 ------------ | --------------------
-86-94        | Milliseconds since the epoch of length 0 to length 8 bytes (respectively)
+86 - 94      | Milliseconds since the epoch of length 0 to length 8 bytes (respectively)
-95-103       | Nanoseconds since the epoch of length 0 to length 8 bytes (respectively) 104-108      | Milliseconds since midnight of length 0 to length 4 bytes (respectively)
+95 - 103     | Nanoseconds since the epoch of length 0 to length 8 bytes (respectively)
+104 - 108    | Milliseconds since midnight of length 0 to length 4 bytes (respectively)

 #### Scaled Time Types

 Field Header | Field Type & Format
 ------------ | --------------------
-211-218      | A scaled time value of length 0 to length 8 bytes (respectively).
+209 - 216    | A scaled time value of length 0 to length 8 bytes (respectively).
 The format is one byte giving the scale followed by 0 to 8 bytes with the scaled time value.
-219-226      | A scaled timestamp value of length 0 to length 8 bytes (respectively).
+217 - 224    | A scaled timestamp value of length 0 to length 8 bytes (respectively).
 The format is one byte giving the scale followed by 0 to 8 bytes with the scaled timestamp value.

 #### Scaled Date Types

 Field Header | Field Type & Format
 ------------ | --------------------
-203-210      | A scaled date value of length 0 to length 8 bytes (respectively).
+201 - 208    | A scaled date value of length 0 to length 8 bytes (respectively).
 The format is one byte giving the scale followed by 0 to 8 bytes with the scaled date value.

 ## Protocol Messages